grantjo78/grantjo78.github.io/_drafts/2022-04-29-hyperv-networking.md

 ![](/docs/assets/images/2022-04-29-hyperv-networking/Hyperv-Networking-Guest-IP.jpg)

-In order to allow the guest virtual machine to route traffic externally, a NAT Virtual Network needs to be created.
+In order to allow the guest virtual machine to route traffic externally, a **NAT Virtual Network** needs to be created.

 ## How to create a NAT Virtual Network

+From the Hyper-V host, open an Administrator PowerShell session and run the below command.

 ```
 Get-VMSwitch
 ```

+The output will show the virtual switches that have been created.

 ![](/docs/assets/images/2022-04-29-hyperv-networking/Hyperv-Networking-OriginalSwitch.jpg)

+To create the NAT Virtual Switch, follow the below commands:

+### Step 1: Create a new Internal Virtual Switch

+Run the below command to create a new Internal virtual switch.

 ````
 New-VMSwitch -SwitchName "SwitchName" -SwitchType Internal